planetary systems, formation

 Birth of a planetary system. (a) Self-gravity collapses a slowly rotating cloud of interstellar gas and dust. (b) The cloud flattens and rotates faster around a newly formed protostar.
 (3) The young star begins to shine surrounded by a flattened disk out of which planets will eventually form.

 The frequency with which stars are attended by planets is a key factor in the extraterrestrial life debate.
 This frequency, in turn, depends on the mechanism by which planets are generally formed.
-For about 300 years, from the middle of the seventeenth century to the middle of the twentieth, there were two fundamentally different, competing scenarios.
+For about 300 years, from the middle of the 17th century to the middle of the twentieth, there were two fundamentally different, competing scenarios.
 The nebular hypothesis argued for the formation of planets from residual (or, in earlier versions, spin-ejected) circumstellar material and suggested that planetary systems may be common.
 The catastrophic hypothesis, by contrast, regarded planets as condensates from material torn out of a star by a close encounter or collision with another star, and implied that the solar system may be exceptional.1

 A consensus theory of planetary formation is now to hand based on the nebular hypothesis.
 It envisages the gradual accretion of planets, moons, and smaller objects, from cosmic dust grains and gas particles within a primarily gaseous protoplanetary disk, which is itself a by-product of the formation of the parent star from a dense, rotating interstellar cloud.
 Calculations suggest that dust grains will grow by "sticky" collisions into planetesimals of the order of 10 km across (although there are still theoretical difficulties with the later stages of this process).
 These planetesimals then begin to interact with each other through gravity leading to a phase of runaway accretion and rapid growth.2 Confidence in this theory has been boosted by the discovery and study of numerous circumstellar disks, with masses in the range 0.01 to 0.1 solar mass, needed to produce a planetary system like that of the Sun, around young stars of widely differing spectral type.
 However, the theory has only been investigated in a narrow range of initial conditions and still has little predictive capability.
 This fact was illustrated by the unexpected discovery of massive planets in very small circular orbits (see epistellar Jovians) around Sun-like stars.